AlgoSandbox/AlgoSandbox/lib/algo-sandbox/visualizers/charts/bar-chart/index.md

 # Bar chart

-Visualize a 1D array as a row of boxes.
+Visualize an array of numeric values as a bar chart.
+Optionally accepts an array of colors to color each bar.